-DSBconnect Online/Mobile Security Policy and Procedures
+DSBconnect Digital Banking Security Policy and Procedures

-Ensuring you have a secure online/mobile banking experience is a top priority when delivering service to you.
+Ensuring you have a secure digital online/mobile banking experience is a top priority when delivering service to you.
 This level of security is achieved by:

 - Protecting the privacy and the confidentiality of the communications between your browser and our servers.
 (By "our," we refer to our contracted digital service provider).

 - Verifying that only authorized persons are allowed to access online banking.

 - Maintaining isolation of our computers from the Internet.